cmathews393/plex-playlist-manager/README.md

+# This repository has been archived.
+See [arrmageddon](https://github.com/cmathews393/arrmageddon).

 # Plex Playlist Manager
  An easy way to sync playlists across multiple services, and manage playlists for plex more intuitively than the default Plex experience.